Filtering by: W20

 02_2020_m_ahmadzadegan.jpg

 Language plays an important role in this work in two ways.
 On one level, he is interested in the way language can be used to unintentionally "other" individuals.
-And on another, he employs the use of Farsi and English text to navigate his cultural hybridity, exploring the ways in which both cultures overlap, blend together, and resist one another.
+On another, he employs the use of Farsi and English text to navigate his cultural hybridity, exploring the ways in which both cultures overlap, blend together, and resist one another.

 Ahmadzadegan uses communication and language as investigative tools into the ways we navigate our own experiences, identities and our perception of the 'other' to prompt viewers to consider their own biases and challenge what is understood to be 'Canadian'.